gabrielpc1190/dahua_anpr_linux/howtoget_sdk.md

 **Points to Note in this Documentation:**

-* It uses the specific download link you provided as an example but emphasizes finding the *actual* `.whl` file within the extracted package.
-* It highlights the potential discrepancy between the version in the ZIP filename and the version in the `.whl` filename, instructing the user to use the name of the `.whl` file they find.
 * It reinforces the use of a virtual environment.
 * It includes a basic import test for verification.
 * It reiterates the need for system library dependencies.

-This should provide a clear guide for someone setting up the SDK for your project.
+This should provide a clear guide for someone setting up the SDK for this project.